 Giving your flowers, shrubs, and trees the same amount of water that you give your grass.
 Different plants have different water requirements.
 Treating them all the same means one will be happy and the others will hate you.
 Who practices such idiocy more often than anybody else?
 Owners of in-ground sprinkler systems.

 Watering the grass every single day for 15 minutes.
 This turns the lawn into a shallow-rooted water junkie that demands a water fix every day just to soldier on.
 Instead of watering shallowly every day for 15 minutes, water deeply once a week for an hour or so (or how ever long it takes to apply an inch of water).
+You can also look into treating your water if you are a fanatic like me, check out some Water Softener Reviews, your grass will never be greener.
 Your lawn will be healthier and more drought-tolerant.
 It will also have fewer loathsome weeds like dollarweed and nutgrass (nutsedge) that thrive in overwatered lawns.

 Let’s All Water Less